-My husband and I are buying a 3 bedroom flat in Mudeford with a mortgage.
-We have a Mudeford conveyancer, but the bank says he's not on their "panel".
-We have to appoint one of the lender panel firms or retain our Mudeford lawyer as well as pay for one of their panel firms to represent them.
-We feel that this is inequitable; is there anything we can do?
+My wife and I are purchasing a 3 bedroom apartment in Mudeford with a mortgage.
+We like our Mudeford lawyer, but the bank says she’s not on their "panel".
+We have to appoint one of the lender panel solicitors or keep our Mudeford conveyancing practitioner and pay for one of their panel ones to represent them.
+This seems very unfair; can we not require that the mortgage company use our Mudeford lawyer ?

-Unfortunately,no. Your mortgage offer is subject to its terms and conditions, one of which will be that lawyers will on the bank’s conveyancing panel.
+No, not really.
+The mortgage offered to you is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
 Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your Mudeford conveyancing solicitor to apply to be on the conveyancing panel.
+A further alternative is for your Mudeford conveyancing lawyer to apply to be on the conveyancing panel.

 Please help.
 My Mudeford lawyer is informing me me that she is duty bound toconduct Mudeford conveyancing searches becausethe firm are on the Lloydsconveyancing panel.
 Is my conveyancer right?